 - GO PRO

-- This is the first level for professional diving.
+- This is the first level of professional diving.
 You can handle small groups as a dive guide.
 You can also assist a dive instructor during certification courses.

 - Dive instructor.
 You can now certify and fully teach the science of scuba diving.
 There are various levels of dive instructors depending on the diving agency.